Audience

 Always:

-- report suspected misconduct relating to giving or receiving gifts and benefits to Safety and Integrity.
+• report suspected misconduct relating to giving or receiving gifts and benefits to Integrity and Employee Relations.

 Supervisors/managers must

-- report suspected misconduct relating to giving or receiving gifts and benefits to Safety and Integrity.
+• report suspected misconduct relating to giving or receiving gifts and benefits to Integrity and Employee Relations (DoE employees only).

-- review requests for gifts or benefits given or received for employees under their area of responsibility and:
+• review requests for gifts or benefits given or received for employees and:

-- approve the giving or receiving of gifts or benefits for items up to the value of $150
+• approve the giving or receiving of gifts or benefits

 Chief Finance Officer